anaef/nginx-lws/doc/RequestProcessing.md

 > global environment or the Lua registry.
 Any request-specific state should be constrained to
 > the request environment, and local variables.

-Lua states read the Lua chunks from the file systems only once for performance.
+Lua states read the Lua chunks from the file system only once for performance.
+The resulting function is then cached.

 You can control the closing of Lua states with the `lws_lifecycles` directive.